lenapy/learn_ts/notes.md

 What's TS:
+TypeScript's type system only helps you during development (i.e. before the code gets copiled) It doesn't change the runtime code
 - a JS superset
 - a language built upon JS, adds new features and advantages to it
 - can't be executed by JS environment like browser as well as node.js